info-201a-wi22/final-project-starter-yohant2/docs/p01-proposal.md

 This data was created by the National Centers For Environmental Information (NCEI), which is “the Nation’s leading authority for environmental data, and manages one of the largest archives of atmospheric, coastal, geophysical, and oceanic research in the world” according to their About page.
 Therefore the source is credible and inclusive enough for us to address our questions.

 #### Data Size:
-	This data consists of around 70k observations and 6 variables.
+this data consists of around 70k observations and 6 variables.
 Indicating the date, temperature in fahrenheit, ranking of the year, anomaly, etc.

   5.0 Expected Implications: